aditya06121/Web-Calculator/README.md

 Handle advanced mathematical functions (trigonometry, logarithms, exponentiation) Perform complex operations using parentheses and order of operations Display results with clear formatting and precision control.

+### Testing
+Since I'm planning for a test driven approach, writing tests becomes crucial for the development of all the individual parts of this project.
+#### Testing Frameworks used:
+1. gtest for cpp testing
+2. jest for node testing
+3. cypress for frontend-backend integration testing

 ### Getting Started: